The one people metric your organisation is missing

 People problems don’t start as costs.
 They start as pressure.

-Pressure shows up emotionally before it becomes:
+Pressure at work builds before it becomes:

 -